Employment and Training Administration (ETA), Labor.

 We originally prohibited ITAs for youth participants based on a narrow reading of the allowable activities for youth.
 In particular, we contrasted the market-based nature of ITAs with the requirement that providers of youth services be competitively selected based on the providers' ability to meet the needs of youth and found them incompatible.
 At this time, based upon nearly eight years of experience in administering the youth program, we have reconsidered this narrow reading.
 The adult and dislocated worker programs have shown that when provided the right information and properly advised, participants make intelligent choices regarding their training needs.

 The Department has issued 23 waivers of the prohibition on use of ITAs for youth.
 States receiving waivers have shown that when offered as part of a comprehensive program of youth services, properly advised youth participants can also benefit from consumer choice.
 Accordingly, we have changed our interpretation of WIA to find that it does not prohibit the use of ITAs for youth participants and propose to remove the regulatory prohibition to that effect.
 Consistent with current waivers, we expect that ITAs would be used for those youth who, after assessment, show they have the maturity and information to make good decisions about their training options.
-We are particularly interested in comments from the waiver States about whether their experience with Youth ITAs has shown that participating youth have demonstrated the ability to make successful training decisions.
+We are particularly interested in comments from the waiver States about whether their experience with Youth ITAs has shown that participating youth Start Printed Page 76565have demonstrated the ability to make successful training decisions.